 Article VI – Officers

-The OQWG Leadership Team shall consist of a Chair, Vice-Chair, and two advisors selected from the membership of the OQSPG by the members of the OQSPG, and approved by the Chair of the Construction & Operations Group (COG).
-The Leadership Team shall also include an API Policy Advisor and an API Standards Advisor appointed to the group by API Leadership
+The OQWG Leadership Team shall consist of a Chair, Vice-Chair, and two Operator Qualification Policy Group (OQPG) member advisors.
+The Leadership Team shall also include an API Policy Representative and an API Standards Development Representative appointed to the group by API Leadership.
+The term for each leader will be two calendar years, starting in January.
+If an unforeseeable circumstance prevents them from completing their term, new volunteers should be solicited to backfill the vacant role.
+The Secretary is an officer appointed by the OQWG Leadership Team.
+Note: When a prior role cannot fulfill their term, the successor will complete the remaining calendar year and start their full two-year term in January of the next year.

-One of the API Advisors will be assigned the role of Secretary and shall:

-Maintain records and correspondence related to OQWG activities – including the OQWG SharePoint site.

-Prepare and distribute meeting agendas and record and distribute meeting minutes for OQWG meetings, OQSPG meetings, and OQWG Leadership Team meetings.

-Notify members of scheduled meetings.

-Maintain the current roster of OQ Voting Group members (including alternates or delegates) and determine if a quorum is present when meetings are called to order.

 The Chair or designee shall:

-Preside at meetings of the OQWG, OQSPG, and OQWG Leadership Team meetings.
+Preside at meetings of the OQWG, OQPG, and OQWG Leadership Team meetings.

 Represent the organization at meetings of other organizations where official representation of the OQWG is requested.